xyloflake/SVC16/README.md

 ![](sketch.svg)

-### Instruction-pointer
+### Instruction pointer

-This value is an address in the main memory.
+The instruction pointer represents an address in main memory.
 It starts as zero.
 Then, it is manipulated by the instructions.
 All operations performed on the instruction pointer are wrapping.

 ### Screen